lovettchris/lovettchris.github.io/posts/tesla/index.md

 The thing I keep coming back to is that Tesla has nailed end-to-end user experience.
-The way the car greets me, interior comfort, world class navigation, auto-pilot keeping me relaxed and happy on the road, even the purchasing experience was way more up to date than everyone else.
+The way the car greets me, interior comfort, world class navigation, auto-pilot keeping me relaxed and happy on the road, high power charging, even the purchasing experience was more fun than previous cars I've bought.
+It was about as easy as buying a new flashlight from Amazon.
 So while they have not nailed build quality, I think everything else Tesla has done is game changing.
 I'm sure they will also revolutionize build quality one of these days as their manufacturing processes mature.
 Tesla has survived despite all the nay sayers.
 I think they know what they are doing.
-Tesla is a fantastic, innovative company.
+Tesla is a fast moving, innovative company.
 They are willing to play and have fun while they work their asses off making the world's best cars.
 I can't wait to see what they come up with next.